-It is assumed that dart frogs do not synthesize (make chemically) their poisons, but confiscate the chemicals from their prey such as ants, centipedes and mites.
+It is assumed that dart frogs do not synthesize, that is make chemically, their poisons, but confiscate the chemicals from their prey such as ants, centipedes and mites.

 Strawberry poison arrow frogs operate slightly differently.
-In her case she will lay eggs that are unfertilised for the tadpoles to eat in the pools.
+In her case she will lay eggs that are unfertilized for the tadpoles to eat in the pools.

 To find out more about frog reproduction, pleaseclick here...